Thursday | Oct. 17, 2019

 + Delegation of the decision: The arbitrator or the judge?

 + And more!

 Plus, answers to your questions via live chat and email.

-Mark your calendar!
-Join us in San Diego in March for our Second Annual Class Action Law Forum at the University of San Diego School of Law.
-Learn more!
+Join us in San Diego in March for our Second Annual Class Action Law Forum at University of San Diego School of Law.
+We hope to meet you there!